 APPROVAL OF MINUTES

 Committee member Bloss made a motion to approve the HPAC minutes from 12/05/2019.
 The motion was seconded by Rachel Adams.
+The motion passed unanimously.

 REVIEW AND DISCUSSION OF HPAC DRAFT RECOMMENDATIONS:

-HOUSING: Member Cramer expressed a desire to see the points “Establish Temporary Housing” and “Establish a Sky Valley Housing Consortium” combined.
+HOUSING: Deborah Knight read Cramer’s comments submitted by e-mail before the meeting.
+Copies of Cramer’s email were distributed to board members with their agenda materials.
+Member Cramer expressed a desire to see the points “Establish Temporary Housing” and “Establish a Sky Valley Housing Consortium” combined.
 Cramer, along with other members, expressed concern that Monroe could become a “drop-off” spot for homeless from other areas.
 After group discussion, the decision was made to keep the points separate and to reword them to specify a desire to prioritize, if not limit to, established homeless Monroe residents.

 PARTNERS: Members are ok with content as presented.